NxtGenLegend/201Project/README.md

 ---

-## 🗄Connecting to the AWS MySQL Database
+## Connecting to the AWS MySQL Database

 To access the MySQL database via terminal: